datanav/docs/technical/membercare-zohocrm.rst

      - "string"

-Membercare Organizations to ZohoCRM Account
+MemberCare Organizations to ZohoCRM Account
 -------------------------------------------
-Every Membercare Organizations will be synchronized with a ZohoCRM Account.
+Every MemberCare Organizations will be synchronized with a ZohoCRM Account.

-Once a link between a Membercare Organizations and a ZohoCRM Account is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Organizations and a ZohoCRM Account is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Organizations and a ZohoCRM Account:
+The following properties are synchronized between a MemberCare Organizations and a ZohoCRM Account:

 .. list-table::
    :header-rows: 1

-   * - Membercare Organizations Property
+   * - MemberCare Organizations Property
      - ZohoCRM Account Property
      - ZohoCRM Data Type
    * - name